SpaceX presses ahead in historic 1st launch of astronauts

 President Donald Trump and Vice President Mike Pence planned to return for the second launch attempt.
 And early Saturday morning, spectators began lining the Banana and Indian rivers in surrounding towns for front-row views.
 Signs along the main drag along the beaches urged “Godspeed.”

-NASA had tried to discourage spectators because of the coronavirus pandemic, and extremely limited the number of employees, visitors and journalists inside Kennedy Space Center.
+NASA tried to discourage spectators because of the coronavirus pandemic, and severely limited the number of employees, visitors and journalists inside Kennedy Space Center.
+A the center's newly reopened tourist stop, though, all 4,000 tickets for the launch were snapped up in a few hours.

 NASA hired SpaceX and Boeing in 2014 to taxi astronauts to and from the space station, under contracts totaling $7 billion.
 Both companies launched their crew capsules last year with test dummies.
 SpaceX's Dragon aced all of its objectives, while Boeing's Starliner capsule ended up in the wrong orbit and almost was destroyed because of multiple software errors.
 As a result, the first Starliner flight carrying astronauts isn't expected until next year.